 If your business is experiencing financial worries and you are considering entering into a CVA, or if would like to discuss other business recovery options, contact Real Business Rescue today.
 We will take the time to understand your situation and recommend the best course of action for both you and your company.
-You can arrange a same-day appointment with a licensed insolvency practitioner, With 100 offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.
+You can arrange a same-day appointment with a licensed insolvency practitioner.
+With nationwide offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.

 Further Reading on What happens if a CVA is rejected or fails?

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.